pchapin/tutorialada/README.md

 In addition to the samples, this repository contains several larger example programs that demonstrate Ada more fully or that show how a particular technology/library can be used in Ada.
-These larger programs stand alone, meaning they each have their own GNAT project file.
-Currently the tutorial document does not describe these additional programs, although that might change in the future.
+These larger programs stand alone, meaning they each have their own project file.
+Currently, the tutorial does not describe these additional programs, although that might change in the future.
 The following examples are included:

 * `ASIS`.
 The ASIS library allows you to write analysis programs for Ada without having to create your own parser and semantic analyzer.
 This example program is merely a skeleton.